wp-plugins/aboutme-widget/readme.txt

 3. Go to **Appearance >> Widgets** to move the widget into your theme and configure the name and settings.

 If you don't have an account, <a href="https://about.me/?ncid=-wp-widget" >sign up at about.me</a> to easily create a page and use the widget.

+= Embed in a Post =
+You can embed your about.me page in a post instead of adding it to your theme.
+To do so:

+1. Install and activate the about.me widget as described above, but do not move the widget into your theme.
+2. Add the following shortcode to your post, substituting your own about.me username:

+   [aboutme username="user_name"]

+Your about.me page will be embedded in the post with your background image, name, bio, and icons for your social networks.

+Note: Embedding in a post is in Beta testing.

 == Frequently Asked Questions ==